john-kheir/zeroCI/README.md

 #### 1- The server front-end itself:

 - Go to server ip that has been already added in `config.toml`
-- Once the repository has commit will be found.
+- Once the repository has commit, it will be found.
   ![server pending](/pictures/server_pending.png)
 - When the test finishes, the status will be updated.
   ![server done](/pictures/server_done.png)
 - result id can be pressed for [result details](#result-details).
-(**Note:** if the branch used is `development`, will find a card with the status in server dashboard)
+(**Note:** if the branch used is `development`, will find a card with the latest status in server dashboard)
 ![dashboard](/pictures/dashboard.png)